CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 3. Anti aliasing: USE_ANTIALISING - 1 = enabled, 0 = disabled.
 Disabling this will cause edges to appear more jagged.
 4. Bounding volume hierarchy: USE_BVH - 1 = enabled, 0 = disabled.
 Disabling this will decrease performance when rendering OBJ files, since rays will be tested against every triangle rather than the bounding volume hierarchy.
 5. Bump map: USE_BUMP_MAP - 1 = enabled, 0 = disabled.
 Disabling this will not use bump map textures for meshes that specify a bump map.
+7. Textures: USE_TEXTURE - 1 = enabled, 0 = disabled.
+Disabling this will not texture any meshes, by reading from file or procedurally.
-6. Texture from file: USE_PROCEDURAL_TEXTURE - 1 = use texture from file, 0 = use procedural texture.
+8. Texture from file: USE_PROCEDURAL_TEXTURE - 1 = use texture from file, 0 = use procedural texture.
 Enabling this will set all meshes that have a specified texture to use the procedural texture.
-7. Environment map: USE_ENVIRONMENT_MAP - 1 = enabled, 0 = disabled.
+9. Environment map: USE_ENVIRONMENT_MAP - 1 = enabled, 0 = disabled.
 Disabling this shows a black background rather than the 360 degree environment view.
-8. Use image denoising for real time render view: USE_OIDN_FOR_RENDER - 1 = enabled, 0 = disabled.
+10. Use image denoising for real time render view: USE_OIDN_FOR_RENDER - 1 = enabled, 0 = disabled.
 Disabling this will increase performance but the rendered image will be more noisy.
-9. Use image denoising for final image saving: USE_OIDN_FINAL_IMAGE - 1 = enabled, 0 = disabled.
+11. Use image denoising for final image saving: USE_OIDN_FINAL_IMAGE - 1 = enabled, 0 = disabled.
 Disabling this will save the raw but more noisy final render.

 ### Detailed Feature Overview
 1. Ideal diffuse and specular surfaces.
 These are surface types that are the most basic in path tracing.
 Ideal diffuse surfaces will reflect light with an equal probability in every direction.
 Ideal specular surfaces always reflect light in one direction, reflected about the surface normal, like a mirror.
 Neither of these surfaces exist perfectly in real life but they are convenient to implement in a path tracer.